xyz1kind/better.com-Tests/README.md

 - take a look : [http://localhost:8080](http://localhost:8080)

 2) Open the project on IntelliJ
-3) Make sure all files are downloaded (testng.xml, configuration.properties, pom.xml)
+3) Make sure all files are downloaded ('testng.xml', configuration.properties, pom.xml)